What is the EU entry/exit system (EES)?

 Combat identity fraud

-ESS will impact you if you hold a British passport (or the passport of any country not in the Schengen area) and travel to the Schengen area.
+EES applies to you if you hold a British passport (or the passport of any country not in the Schengen Area) and travel to the Schengen Area.

 ✖️ EU citizens